microsoft/hlsl-specs/docs/DesignConsiderations.md

 ### We do not exist in a vacuum

 Many of the problems we're solving are not unique to HLSL.
-We should always look to other languages, tools, and ecosystems as we consider how to evolve our own.
+We will look to other languages, tools, and ecosystems as we consider how to evolve our own.

 ### Design for users